mweel1/usa_high_level/civil-agencies/us-social-security/index.md

 ### Federal Domain Zone Application for Public

 A domain zone application will be managed at federal level to allow people to report people in need where social workers would deployed and handle them based on their licenses and local laws.
+Each social worker will have a container deployed to them by Social Security to handle their workload, which will be reported federally.

 ### District Domain Zone Application for Licensed Social Security Agents

-Each district must develop their own domain zone application to manage people on the streets based on laws and regulations of their district.
+Each district must develop their own domain zone applications for social security agents to manage their business based on the laws, licenses and businesses in their district.

 ### American Internet On-Line Reporting